 Lead PI:Venkat Selvamanickam, Ph.D.

-ASMI is an industry-driven consortium to overcome the major technological barriers that inhibit the growth of HTS-based advanced manufacturing in the U.S. to achieve the enormous market potential and create high-tech jobs.
-Several institutions across the entire value chain of manufacturers of superconductor wire, processing and test equipment and superconducting components as well as Original Equipment Manufacturers (OEMs) and end-users as well as other stakeholders in industry, academia, national laboratories and local organizations are being brought together to assess the challenges, barriers, aspirations, technology risks and market adoption risks in each application type of superconductors.
+ASMI is an industry-driven consortium to overcome the major technological barriers that inhibit the growth of High Temperature Superconductor (HTS)-based advanced manufacturing in the U.S. to achieve the enormous market potential and create high-tech jobs.
+Several institutions across the entire value chain of manufacturers of superconductor wire, processing and test equipment and superconducting components as well as Original Equipment Manufacturers (OEMs) and end-users as well as other stakeholders in industry, academia, national laboratories and local organizations are being brought together to assess the challenges, barriers, aspirations, technology risks and market adoption risks in each application type of superconductors and develop roadmaps and collaborative projects to address these issues.
+The roadmap of ASMI is being supported by the Advanced Manufacturing Institute at UH along with its industry partners through advanced manufacturing of HTS wires for applications such as next-generation electric machines.

 Borders, Trade, and Immigration Institute (BTI)